2.1 Policy Statement

 2.2.3 "Benefits-Eligible" - Full-time employees (Faculty, Staff, and Administration) are provided, as a part of their overall package, access to health and welfare benefits for themselves and for qualified dependents.
 Participation is optional with some costs being shared by both the University and the employee through payroll deductions as premium contributions.
 Full time is defined in the policy "Types of University Employment."

 There is no waiting period.
 New employees, having reached the age of 23, may begin contributing a portion of their pay concurrent with their first paychec / date of hire into an account established in their name through the University's payroll deduction process.
 The employee may contribute up to the limits imposed by the IRS.

 2.4 Matching Contributions

-- Will receive on the first (1st) anniversary of their hire date a University match equivalent to 1% of the employee's salary for every 1% the employee contributes up to a maximum of the employee's base salary established by the University.
+- Will receive on the first (1st) anniversary of their hire date a University match equivalent to 1% of the employee's salary for every 1% the employee contributes up to a maximum of the employee's base salary established by the University (see the University's current 403b Summary Plan Description on the HR Website).
 The employee may elect to contribute beyond the maximum salary match up to the limits imposed by the IRS; however, any amounts over the maximum established by the University will not be matched.

 - These provisions also apply to Faculty.